On the single layer boundary integral operator for the Dirac equation: A more detailed analysis in dimension

 \begin{proposition} Let $\mathcal{R}$ and $\mathcal{R}^*$ be defined by~\eqref{def_R_2d} and~\eqref{def_Cauchy_transform_dual}, respectively.
 Then, the following holds: \begin{itemize} \item[(i)] $\mathcal{R} - \mathcal{R}^* \in \Psi^{-\infty}_\Sigma$.
 In particular, for any $s, t \in \mathbb{R}$ the map $\mathcal{R} - \mathcal{R}^*: H^s(\Sigma) \rightarrow H^t(\Sigma)$ is compact. \item[(ii)] One has $\mathcal{R}^2 = 4 I_{2}$ and $(\mathcal{R}^*)^2 = 4 I_{2}$.
 In particular, $\mathcal{R} \mathcal{R}^* - 4 I_{2} \in \Psi^{-\infty}_\Sigma$ and for all $s, t \in \mathbb{R}$ the operator $\mathcal{R} \mathcal{R}^* - 4 I_{2}: H^s(\Sigma) \rightarrow H^t(\Sigma)$ is compact. \item[(iii)] $\Lambda^{-2} \mathcal{R} - \mathcal{R} \Lambda^{-2} \in \Psi^{-2}_\Sigma$. \end{itemize} \end{proposition}

-Eventually, we state a result on the sum $\mathcal{R} + \mathcal{R}^*$, that will play a crucial role in \cite{BHSS22} in the proof of the self-adjointness and spectral analysis of Dirac operators with singular potentials.
+Eventually, we show that $\mathcal{R} + \mathcal{R}^*$ can be written as the difference of two projections, which is useful in the analysis of boundary value and transmission problems for the Dirac equation with critical combinations of the coefficients, see, e.g., \cite{BHSS22} for an application.
 In order to formulate the result, we define the operators $P_\pm \in \Psi^0_\Sigma$ by